oliverwilms/feeder/README.md

 Use the related docker-compose.yml to easily setup additional parameters like port number and where you map keys and host folders.
 You may use .env/ file to adjust the dockerfile being used in docker-compose.

+### Feeder.UnitTests.cls

+You can execute the following Tests from Terminal (IRIS session):

 ## Why is there a Feeder?
 [Article](https://community.intersystems.com/post/file-passthrough-feeder)